amazingrando/questsrd/src/markdown/5-additional-resources.md

 - New roles and abilities
 - Additional systems for the game, like additional die mechanics, cues or moves for the Guide, or modification of existing systems
 - Tools for players, including character generators, party management tools, encounter generators, or other things that make it easier to play the game
-- Other supplemental content, like puzzles, traps, treasure, clues, chal.lenges, or anything else that makes the game more interesting and fun
+- Other supplemental content, like puzzles, traps, treasure, clues, challenges, or anything else that makes the game more interesting and fun
 - Things we haven't even thought of

 Remember: the license for this resource allows you to use anything you see in this document for your own purposes.
 You can give your things away for free, or sell them.
 It doesn't make a difference to us personally, but more importantly, it's completely legal for you to take stuff from this document and do whatever you want with it.